Debates of the Senate (Hansard)

 In an interview this morning, the Prime Minister said that the pipeline would be built, but he also said, “I’m not going to opine on disagreements between the provinces in this case.”

 In the face of the roadblocks put forward by the Government of British Columbia, how will the Prime Minister put his words into action and ensure that this project goes forward?

 Hon.
 Peter Harder (Government Representative in the Senate): I thank the honourable senator for her question, which is further to the question of the honourable leader of yesterday, when I was, on behalf of government, reporting to the Senate that the government continues to be supportive of this project.
-The government is confident that its decision was in the best interests of Canada, and the Prime Minister, as the honourable senator referenced, today, in a public comment, reiterated the government’s support for this project.
-The minister responsible is working with his colleagues that are the appropriate colleagues as well as different levels of government.
+The government is confident that its decision was in the best interests of Canada, and the Prime Minister, as the honourable senator referenced, in a public comment today, reiterated the government’s support for this project.
+The minister responsible is working with his colleagues who are the appropriate colleagues as well as different levels of government.

-Clearly, as the honourable senators are aware, there is a different view in another jurisdiction, and it is very important for the Government of Canada to remain steadfast in its commitment to this project, as the Prime Minister indicated this morning.
+Clearly, as honourable senators are aware, there is a different view in another jurisdiction, and it is very important for the Government of Canada to remain steadfast in its commitment to this project, as the Prime Minister indicated this morning.

 India—Comprehensive Economic Partnership Agreement